euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

     :scale: 50%
     :figclass: bht

     Schematic of an epifluorescence microscope.
-Sspecimens are labelled with fluorescent molecules so called fluorophores.
+Specimens are labelled with fluorescent molecules so called fluorophores.
 In this example we are capturing an image for a fluorophore having an excitation wave length in the blue and an emission wave length in the green.
 The filters are used to restrict the excitation and filter the